 Is there anything a good shock can’t fix?
 Well, pool shock won’t actually get rid of pollen.
 But it will kill anything that’s decided to get comfy in your pool because of all that lovely pollen floating around in the water.

-Shock the pool in the evening, and the next morning, give it good skim to get rid of the pollen and anything else left in the water.
+Shock the pool in the evening, and the next morning, give it a good skim to get rid of the pollen and anything else left in the water.

 5. Vacuum as Necessary